Higurashi When They Cry: Release history

 The first game of the Higurashi: When They Cry visual novel series, titled Onikakushi-hen, was released on August 10, 2002.
 The second game Watanagashi-hen was released on December 29, 2002.
 The third game Tatarigoroshi-hen was released on August 15, 2003.
 The fourth game Himatsubushi-hen was released on August 13, 2004.
 The first four games are part of the question arcs, and the following four games, under the title Higurashi no Naku Koro ni Kai, are part of the answer arcs.
 The fifth game Meakashi-hen was released on December 30, 2004.
 The sixth game Tsumihoroboshi-hen was released on August 14, 2005.
 The seventh game Minagoroshi-hen was released on December 30, 2005.
 The eighth game Matsuribayashi-hen was released on August 13, 2006.
 A fan disc titled Higurashi no Naku Koro ni Rei was released on December 31, 2006.
 A second fan disc titled Higurashi no Naku Koro ni Hō (ひぐらしのなく頃に奉, When the Cicadas Cry: Gift) was released on August 17, 2014.
 In January 2021, 07th Expansion announced a remastered version with new music and upscaled graphics titled Higurashi: When They Cry Hō+ in development for a Q3 2021 release.
-It released on January 28, 2022 and featured a new short scenario, Mehagashi-hen, originally a mini-light novel chapter included with the Higurashi Gou BD.
+It released on January 28, 2022, and featured a new short scenario, Mehagashi-hen, originally a mini-light novel chapter included with the Higurashi Gou BD.
 It also included a new All-Cast review chapter as a retrospective for the franchise and featured discussion of the Higurashi Gou and Sotsu anime arcs.

 The eight original PC games were released in English by MangaGamer under the title Higurashi: When They Cry starting with the first four games released in December 2009 and the last four released in monthly intervals starting in February 2010.
 MangaGamer's release of the visual novels does not include several background music tracks and two bonus features specific to the original Japanese version: the music room and a minigame.
-The eight original PC games were also released in French by Saffran Prod under the title Le sanglot des cigales, starting with the first two games released together in November 2009.
 The Japanese company Seams has done releases for iOS devices in Japanese and English.
 The Japanese version includes all eight games.
 The English version is based on the translation by MangaGamer and as of May 2012 includes the first five games.
-A remastered version of Onikakushi-hen from Higurashi: When They Cry Hō was released by MangaGamer on Steam on May 15, 2015 for Windows, OS X and Linux, with the last part of Hou+ released on November 10, 2023.
+A remastered version of Onikakushi-hen from Higurashi: When They Cry Hō was released by MangaGamer on Steam on May 15, 2015, for Windows, OS X and Linux, with the last part of Hou+ released on November 10, 2023.
 The updates include a re-translation, previously cut music tracks and content, the original Japanese text, and alternative character art by illustrator Kurosaki.